Photo by @urbancurls416

 However, that's not always the case.
 Here are the 3 most common questions I get asked as a stylist.

-1. Fine hair needs foams, light gels and custards tend to set best.
+- Fine hair needs foams, light gels and custards which tend to set best.
 Pay attention to the alcohol content in your products.
 There is a difference in good and bad alcohols.
 Bad alcohols will dry your hair out and potentially lead to popping and shedding.

-2. Medium to coarse hair should start with a foam for hold.
-Then add a heavier butter for moisture, but please be sure not to go overboard with it to avoid an oily mess on your hands and scalp.
+- Medium to coarse hair should start with a foam for hold, then add a heavier butter for moisture.
+But please be sure not to go overboard with it to avoid an oily mess on your hands and scalp.

 If my clients are comfortable I will allow them to leave with their hair set and instruct them on how to take it down.

 I personally like the outcome of hair that has set for at least 8 or more hours but honestly, most sets require work at bed time if you want to keep a more defined look.
 When setting the hair at night, don't over saturate with water-based products.
 This has the potential of ruining your set.
 Normally if the right amount of product was used initially, you may only have to apply a light oil or cream.
 Again, please apply sparingly!

 I believe that great stylist don't mind you asking a million questions.

 At the end of the day, I take pleasure in educating my seasoned clients as much as my newbies.
 Jot down questions before your appointment and adhere to a maintenance schedule.